 The full-featured line includes Suntour suspension forks in front, tubeless Maxxis Ikon XC-specific tires with EXO sidewall protection, Shimano drivetrains and Giant dropper seat posts – pretty much turnkey for ripping your favorite XC circuits and beyond.
 Fathom 29 1 features a 1 x 11 gearing setup versus 2 x 9 on the Fathom 29 2 – riders looking for rougher trails will benefit from the former.
 Roll smoothly through rocky bits with tubeless 29er hoops and light-yet-tough Maxxis Ikon tires front and rear.
 Fathom 29, in either build, is a complete and balanced package, front to back.

 Looking for a solid, reliable, modern hardtail packed with design features and great components for a noteworthy price?
-The Fathom 29 1 or Fathom 29 2 will keep your accountant happy and give the rider you have in mind a whole new world to explore.
+The Giant Fathom 29 1 or 2 will keep your accountant happy and give the rider you have in mind a whole new world to explore.

 Novice-to-Intermediate XC riders will appreciate Giant’s thoughtful design, technologies, and execution of this economical 29er mountain hardtail.
-The Fathom 29 1 and Fathom 29 2 are worthy XC-oriented steeds that will accommodate most budgets and not leave a rider wishing for an upgrade.
+The Fathom 1 and 2 are worthy XC-oriented steeds that will accommodate most budgets and not leave a rider wishing for an upgrade.